The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 *TFD Nutrient blend ingredients: tricalcium phosphate, sea salt, vitamin B12 supplement, choline bitartrate, taurine, zinc amino acid chelate, iron amino acid chelate, vitamin E supplement, copper amino acid chelate, thiamine mononitrate, riboflavin, potassium iodide, pyridoxine hydrochloride, vitamin D3 supplement, folic acid

-The Farmer’s Dog is a great choice for most dogs, however, Just Food for Dogs has a few extra options that will accommodate dogs with more specialized needs, such as dogs needing a novel protein.
+The Farmer’s Dog is a great choice for average dogs, but Just Food for Dogs has a few extra options that will accommodate dogs with more specialized needs, such as dogs needing a novel protein or large-breed dogs.

 Shelf stable fresh food